 2. Seedling stage

-The seedling stage in butternut squash begins when the seed has germinated and the sprout has emerged from the soil.
+The seedling stage begins when the seed has germinated and the sprout has emerged from the soil.

 During this stage, the butternut squash plant is still small and delicate, with only a few sets of leaves.
 The seedling stage typically lasts for about 2-3 weeks, depending on growing conditions.